-Sweet, sweet parents of the millennial generation… those precious little snowflakes born around 1980-2000, give or take a year or two.
-As the parent of two Millennials myself, and a Human Resources professional, I have a few words of advice for you: Let.
+Dear sweet, sweet parents of Millennials (those precious little snowflakes born around 1980-2000, give or take a year or two) As the parent of two Millennials myself, and a Human Resources professional, I have a few words of advice for you: Let.
 Them.
 Go.

 I routinely read in HR career magazines and blog stories about how parents step in on behalf of their children.
 We’ve been doing that their entire lives, and it seems that it’s too difficult to quit.
-For example, I recently read where a father called his son’s employer to ask that his son be given a pay increase.
+Here are examples I recently read.
+A father called his son’s employer to ask that his son be given a pay increase.
 A mom called to say that her child was sick and unable to come to an interview.
 Another parent called the prospective employer to ask why his child didn’t get the job he interviewed for.
 Or, my personal favorite, the young adult who actually was texting his mom to ask her the answers to the interview questions during his interview.

 Now, you may think these little accounts are fabricated.
 I assure you, they are not.
 Parents, it is time we let our not-so-little-ones give it a go on their own.
 I know it’s scary!
 They may fail.
 They may not get the job or promotion.
 Even if they do get the job, they may not make much money starting out or have trouble making new friends at work.
 But if you let them try, at least try it on their own, they just might succeed.
 Yes, even without your help.

 The plan in raising children isn’t to keep them bound to us for all eternity.
 We should desire to raise happy, healthy kids who are able to function as adults.
 That’s not to say that they shouldn’t come to us and other people for advice, guidance, and the occasional pat on the back, but there comes a point in time when we must cut the proverbial apron strings.